 Eligible Employees you can claim for

-Furloughed employees must have been on your PAYE payroll on or before 19 March 2020, notified to HMRC on a Real Time Information (RTI) submission on or before 19 March 2020 and can be on any type of contract, including:
+Furloughed employees must have been on your PAYE payroll and notified to HMRC on a Real Time Information (RTI) submission on or before 30 October 2020 for claims up to 30 April 2021 (or 2 March 2021 for claims from 1 May 2021 onwards) and can be on any type of contract, including:

 - full-time employees;

 - part-time employees;

 - employees on flexible or zero-hour contracts.

 The scheme is no longer open for claims for periods on or before 31 October 2020.

 To be eligible, when on furlough, an employee can not undertake work for or on behalf of the business.
 This includes providing services or generating revenue.